GeraldFreis/Matlab-and-C/README.md

+# Matlab: Arithmetic operations detection and solver from images

 This is a continuing development of a number and arithmetic operations recogniser and solver in matlab

 I'm sorry about how this repo currently looks